biotrain-latam/AI-pilot-course/Module 4.2 AlphaFold/README.md

 ### Secondee

-Stephany Valdeiglesias Ichillumpa -
+Stephany Valdeiglesias Ichillumpa - Master Student, Universidad Nacional Toribio Rodríguez de Mendoza, Chachapoyas, Peru.

 ## Learning outcomes
-By the end of this course, participants will be able to: ERASE OTHER OUTCOMES NOT CORRESPONDING TO YOUR MODULE
+By the end of this course, participants will be able to:

-1. Identify appropriate AI concepts and techniques, ethical aspects, and general usability of AI in bioscience.
+1. Identify appropriate AI concepts and techniques, and general usability of AI in bioscience.

-2. Preprocess and analyze biological datasets using clustering algorithms, including regional databases (LATAM).

-3. Build and evaluate classification models to address biological questions in the LATAM context.
+2. Understand the problem of protein structural prediction, challenges and posible solutions with AI.

-4. Apply deep learning models, including tools such as AlphaFold, to analyze complex biological research problems.
+3. Apply deep learning models, including tools such as AlphaFold, to analyze complex biological research problems.

+4. Understand deep learning models as Aplhafold and its outcomes, learn how to evaluate algorithm results.

 5. Deliver AI contents with best teaching/learning practices in biological research.

 ## Materials and tutorials

-LINKS

 ## Citing and Re-using Course Material
 The course data are free to reuse and adapt with appropriate attribution.
 All course data in these repositories are licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 Creative Commons Licence